Estimated reading time: 5 minutes

 Churches should have great systems for educating members.
 This might include what they believe, why they believe it, and how to apply those beliefs to everyday life.

-Biblical principles are so applicable to every facet of our lives that it is vital to have this kind of thorough and structured teaching for church members.
+Biblical principles are so applicable to every facet of our lives that it is vital to provide this kind of thorough, structured teaching for church members.

 8. Fun